DennisAbra/ECS_SDL_Engine/README.md

 # GOALS WITH PROJECT

-- Build a data driven Entity Component System
+- Build a data oriented Entity Component System
-- Create a simple swarm type of game to test said ECS (think horde of enemies running towards player, which mows down the enemies with weapons of some sorts)

-# IF MORE TIME

-- Build a custom made memory allocater
-- Test Cache missrates and memory leaks
-- Compare efficieny against old "TestsHootemUp" project
+- Create a simple tech demo including
+  * Simple Movement
+  * Shooting
+  * Enemies

-# WHY THESE GOALS
+# TODO

-- To learn more about data handling and conversion
-- Memory storage and cache hits/misses
-- Getting a better grasp of data orieted programming
-- Getting more comfortable with C++ and memory managment
+- Remove inheritance from Systems
+- Possibly change set of entites to an array (in System)
+- Improve collision systems performance
+- Improve spawning of enemies.
+Break out bullet spawning into its own system
+- Reiterate bullet and shooting system for both player and enemy
+- Tidy up.
+Components and systems in individual files.
+Use folders instead of filters as structure